 - Keep feeding your baby formula, if you were already doing so

-What can I do to prevent diarrhea?
+What can I do to prevent diarrhea in my child?

-Proper handwashing can reduce the spread of bacteria that may cause diarrhea.
+Proper hand washing can reduce the spread of bacteria that may cause diarrhea.

 A rotavirus vaccine can prevent diarrhea caused by rotaviruses.
 Ask your child's healthcare provider which vaccines are right for your child.

 When you travel, make sure anything your child eats and drinks is safe.
 This is even more important if you travel to developing countries.